DimitrijeBorcanin/clojure-synth/README.md

 ## Quick Start

 If you want to test this app, you can play the default tune easily!
 Type in lein run and you will be prompted to press enter.
 After that, a short audio sample will ring out.
+Alternatively, follow the instructions to play your melody.

 ## Usage

+Playing through command line:

+1. Type in lein run in your CLI.

+2. Test out predefined melody by typing in test or press enter to start making your melody.

+3. Enter beats per minute; value needs to be in range from 30 to 300.

+4. Choose oscillators by entering the corresponding number (1 - sine, 2 - square, 3 - sawtooth).

+5. Start inputing notes: pitch values need to be between C0 and B8, volume needs to be between 0 and 100 (0 can be used as a pause) and duration must be one of the following values: 1, 2, 4, 8, 16, 32, 64 - numbers represent the denominator of a fraction, eg. 4 is 1/4 or quarter note.

+6. When you are done inputing your melody type in done.
+Melody will play.

+7. After that you can continue using the app from the start or exit anytime by typing in exit.

+Playing through code:

 1. Define a custom format using audio-formats/custom-format function and pass sample rate, number of bits and number of channels as arguments
     OR